 Cancer symptoms have not gone anywhere, so why has the number of urgent referrals reduced?

-The willingness of our nation, and many others around the world, to stay at home in order to protect NHS capacity and the elderly and vulnerable, will likely go down as the greatest act of solidarity and unity of our generation.
+The willingness of our nation, and many others around the world, to stay at home in order to protect health services, the elderly and the vulnerable, will likely go down as the greatest act of solidarity and unity of our generation.

 It has been speculated though that there will be unintended consequences.
 In addition to widely reported concerns about mental health, Cancer Research UK have considered the impact of the pandemic on cancer services in the UK.

 Although there are many aspects where we just have to hope that resources are being allocated appropriately, one thing we can all do, on an individual level, is look after own wellbeing; not just by exercising and maintaining a healthy diet to maintain our mental and physical health, but by seeking medical treatment when we need it.

 Just because we have put our lives on hold to try and flatten the Covid curve, cancer hasn’t observed this ceasefire.
 Yet, despite the relentless nature of cancer, urgent cancer referrals have dropped by around 25% in England.
 One specialist has said on Twitter that he would be surprised if 5,000 cases are diagnosed this month – normally, in April, around 30,000 would be diagnosed.

 Cancer Research UK has put this down to various factors: from a decrease in patients attending their GP, to GPs making less hospital referrals.